Zufallsfuchs/katacoda-scenarios/Intro_InfluxDB/step1.md

 ## Data Modeling and Design

-InfluxDB stores data in so-called buckets.
+InfluxDB stores data in so-called *buckets*.
 They are collections of datapoints with a set retention period.
-Each datapoint has at least a timestamp, a measurement, a field and optionally tags for metadata.
+Each datapoint has at least a timestamp, a measurement and a field.
+Tags for metadata are optional.
 Let’s define these terms:

 - **Timestamp**: Time of recording for a given datapoint.
-- **Measurement**: String used to group datapoints that belong together.
+- **Measurement**: Strings used to group datapoints that belong together.
 - **Fields**: Key value pair; the Key is a string describing what’s being measured and the value is the value of the measurement.
 - **Tags**: Key value pair; additional metadata for the measurements.
 The keys are strings and can be interpreted as columns, while the tag value contains the actual metadata.